-The diagram to the right explains pilot phraseology as aircraft operate within the vicinity of the airport.
+The diagram below explains pilot phraseology as aircraft operate within the vicinity of the airport.
 As you listen to Air Traffic Control or monitor the CTAF during non-towered operations, you will probably hear these terms being used.

 Check Ride with Trainer